 Arab women have closed the gender gap in education in many countries.
 Women become more educated than men but are still expected to enter into traditional marital arrangements.
-Moreover, due to prevailing social attitudes and a lack of attention to women's rights in the labour market in Arab societies, large numbers of women remain unemployed or economically inactive, filling traditional gender roles as mothers and housewives.
+Moreover, due to prevailing social

 What are the challenges for trade unions in this situation, and how do (women?) workers struggle for gender equality in Muslim countries?